datacamp/courses-introduction-to-python/chapter2.md

 At the end of the video, Filip explained how Python lists work behind the scenes.
 In this exercise you'll get some hands-on experience with this.

 The Python code in the script already creates a list with the name `areas`, and a copy: `areas_copy`.
 Next, the first element in the `areas_copy` list is changed, and the `areas` list is printed out.
 If you hit _Submit Answer_ you'll see that, although you've changed `areas_copy`, the change also takes effect in the `areas` list.
-That's because `areas` and `areas_copy` point to one and the same list.
+That's because `areas` and `areas_copy` point to the same list.

 If you want to prevent changes in `areas_copy` to also take effect in `areas`, you'll have to do a more explicit copy of the `areas` list.
 You can do this with `list()` or by using `[:]`.

 *** =instructions
-- Change the second command, that creates the variable `areas_copy`, such that `areas_copy` becomes a _deep copy_ instead of a _shallow copy_.
+- Change the second command, that creates the variable `areas_copy`, such that `areas_copy` is an explicit copy of `areas`
 - Now, changes made to `areas_copy` shouldn't affect `areas`.
 Hit _Submit Answer_ to check this.

 *** =hint